expressjs/morgan/README.md

 #### immediate

 Write log line on request instead of response.
-This means that a  requests will be logged even if the server crashes, but data from the response cannot be logged (like the response code).
+This means that a requests will be logged even if the server crashes, _but data from the response (like the response code, content length, etc.) cannot be logged_.

 ##### skip